Suwanee Workers’ Compensation Lawyer

 Can I Sue My Employer?

 Workers’ comp follows a no-fault system.
-In other words, if you cannot sue your employer for falling ill at work or for a work-related injury.
+In other words, you cannot sue your employer for falling ill at work or for a work-related injury.
 Filing for workers’ comp benefits means you relinquish your right to sue your employer in exchange for workers’ comp benefits.

 Can Independent Contractors Claim Workers’ Comp Benefits?